Rosacea

 Non-urgent advice: See a GP if:

-• you think you have symptoms of rosacea
+• you have symptoms of rosacea

 Urgent advice: Ask for an urgent GP appointment or call 111: